LastCapricorn/odin-recipes/README.md

 # odin-recipes

-A recipe website as a project from The Odin Project
+A 'recipe website' as part of The Odin Project Curriculum.